-Turn yourself and your child into a scholarship-copywriter and adapt the approach as you go.
+Turn yourself and your child into a scholarship copywriters and adapt the approach as you go.
 There’s nothing that will get the application rejected faster than receiving a “cookie-cutter” type of essay that goes to hundreds of organizations without any changes.

 An example of a “why do you deserve this scholarship” essay

 Two-thirds of students who earned a four-year degree borrowed for college.
-And the average student loan is $28,500.
+The average student loan is $28,500.
 These numbers seem mild in comparison to what I and my family are facing.

 But this hasn’t stopped me from dreaming and painting a brighter vision for my future.
 I know that to get out of this situation, I will have to work harder than anyone else around me.
 Even though I’m young, I have already worked part-time in a local cafeteria and earned a little bit of money on the side as a blogger to help my family.

 My true vocation is architecture.
-Ever since I was a child, I used to flip through the pages of “The Most Beautiful Buildings in The World” book in the nearby library, and think that one day, I too will be able to construct magnificent structures full of light and color.
+Ever since I was a child, I used to flip through the pages of “The Most Beautiful Buildings in The World” book in the nearby library and think that one day, I too would be able to construct magnificent structures full of light and color.

 I am dedicated to succeeding no matter what, but nowadays it’s becoming harder and harder because I have to save every penny and worry about money almost all the time.

-I fear that instead of pursuing my dream, I will have to settle for a low paying job simply to survive and help out my mom.
+I fear that instead of pursuing my dream, I will have to settle for a low-paying job simply to survive and help my mom.
 But I don’t want to postpone my studies and wait until my siblings pay off their debt.
 I don’t want to put everything on hold.

 I deserve this scholarship because of my hard work, dedication, fantastic grades, and my entrepreneurial spirit.
 I promise I will make this money go a long way and continue with my efforts to make the world a better place.
 I’m eagerly waiting for your response.

-As you can see, writing a “why do you deserve this scholarship” essay is not as complicated as it seems.
-Once you have the final draft, you can use it as a template (with modifications), when applying for many different scholarships.
+As you can see, writing a “Why do you deserve this scholarship” essay is easier than it seems.
+Once you have the final draft, you can use it as a template (with modifications), when applying for many scholarships.

-The important thing is to push the right emotional buttons, share the exact reasons why you deserve the money, and never give up until you get the scholarship.
+The important thing in scholarship essays is to push the right emotional buttons, share the exact reasons you deserve the money, and never give up until you get the scholarship.

 Don’t trust the companies that say they will find the scholarships for you and write the best essay that will guarantee success.
-No one cares about your situation more than you, and it’s you who need to put in the work, to make it work.
-Good luck!
+No one cares about your situation more than you, and it’s who need to show up as a hard worker with strong leadership skills to make it happen.